PriyamJChakrabarty/PhysicsConceptVisualizer/README.md

-# Naam Nai Pata: Physics Concept Visualizer
+# Phyzzle: Physics Concept Visualizer

 An interactive browser-based simulation tool for learning classical physics using 3D animations.
 Built using Three.js and WebGL.

 ## 📌 Overview

-**Naam Nai Pata** helps students and educators explore core physics concepts through real-time, interactive 3D simulations such as projectile motion, pendulum oscillation, buoyancy, and more.
+**Phyzzle** helps students and educators explore core physics concepts through real-time, interactive 3D simulations such as projectile motion, pendulum oscillation, buoyancy, and more.

 ## 🌍 Live Deployment